Find Affordable College Courses

 Check out the construction trades undergraduate certificate programs at these schools if you want to attend one of the most popular in Michigan.

-Our 2023 rankings named Alpena Community College the most popular school in Michigan for construction trades students working on their undergraduate certificate.
+Our analysis found Alpena Community College to be the most popular school for construction trades students who want to pursue a undergraduate certificate in Michigan.
 Alpena Community College is a small public school located in the rural area of Alpena.

-Read full report on Construction Trades at Alpena Community College
+Full Construction Trades at Alpena Community College Report

 Full Construction Trades at Northern Michigan University Report